Skip to content

 Use CaseTool

-Spawn-only templates: dev-backend, dev-frontend, researchsessions_spawn (disposable, auto-announce)
+Spawn-only templates: dev, researchsessions_spawn (disposable, auto-announce)

 Spawn-only templates always use sessions_spawn.
 Never sessions_send for them.